6 Best Things to do in Nagano, Japan

 Where to Stay in Nagano

 We loved staying in Nagano’s historic center.
 It put us right in the action of sights, ancient temples, and amazing food.
 Plus, the historic charm had us swooning!
 I’d highly recommend booking your hotel in advance, especially if you’re trying to visit during the winter to see the snow monkeys.
-If these hotels are still avaliable when you’re ready to book, they are our top picks for a luxury, mid-range, or budget stay.
+If these hotels are still available when you’re ready to book, they are our top picks for a luxury, mid-range, or budget stay.

-Luxury – $$$
+Sauna Villa – $$$

 Tucked just 15 minutes on foot from Zenko-ji Temple, Sauna Villa is more than just a place to sleep—it’s a full-on wellness escape.
 Each suite here feels like your own little retreat, complete with a private kitchen, sleek bathroom, and some even have an in-room sauna or open-air bath.